AI Grand Est ENACT – Making Eastern France a European Leader in Artificial Intelligence

 NLP and Multimodal LLMs

-Research will be conducted on the learning of large multimodal models and the trustworthiness of these models in research (ethics, confidentiality, etc.).
+Research on the learning of large multimodal models and the trustworthiness of these models in research (ethics, confidentiality, etc.) will be on the agenda.

 Use of AI for Engineering Scientific Discovery

 Research will focus on AI capable of delivering interpretable results for discoveries in the fields of Biology, Molecular Chemistry, and Medicine.
-Experiments with generative AI will also be conducted to accelerate R&D topics.
+The teams will also lead some experiments with generative AI to accelerate R&D topics.

 Digital Health

-The use of AI is envisaged throughout the patient journey (diagnostics, imaging, surgery, etc.).
+Research teams plan to research on the use of AI throughout the patient journey (diagnostics, imaging, surgery, etc.).
 Generative AI (LLM) will also help aggregate knowledge to support doctors in their clinical diagnoses.
 An evaluation of the clinical benefits of using AI will also be conducted.

 Other Actions and Challenges